 - Once the plums start to heat up, they will break open and release the pulp and juice (as well as the pits).
 Cook that down, and enjoy the sweet/sour smell of the juice.

-- After they cooked for a while (most of the plums have burst and the skins start to shrivel a little), then you can let it start to cool.
-You can use a sieve and few layers of cheesecloth to extract the fruit and press lightly on the pulp to get a little more juice out.
+- After they cook for a while (most of the plums have burst, and the skins start to shrivel a little), then you can let it start to cool.
+You can use a sieve and a few layers of cheesecloth to extract the fruit and press lightly on the pulp to get a little more juice out.
 (Some say pressing it down clouds the jam).
 Toss out the pulp and pits, or keep the pulp, as I do (to make it a real jam) and pick out only the pits.

 - Return the fruit to the heavy-bottomed pot and heat the juice.

 - Add all sugar at once and stir with a whisk until dissolved.
 Make sure there are no clumps of sugar.
 Bring to a rolling boil, stirring constantly.
 This time, the rolling boil will make it seem like the mixture has doubled in volume, but that’s just because it’s boiling.
-This is a boil that can’t be “stirred down”.
+This is a boil that can’t be “stirred down.”
 Keep stirring so that it doesn’t scorch!

 - Add pectin according to the instructions on the box.
 Remove from heat.
 Test for setting point as per instructions above.

 - Ladle into hot jars, leaving 1/2inch space from the rim of the jar.
 Wipe off rims and screw tops with a clean damp cloth.
 Top each jar with a warm lid, then twist on a band until tight.
-(I use European kind jars which I am used to working with).
+(I use European kind jars, which I am used to working with).

 Processing the filled jars:

-Place the jars in the pot filled with the rack and add enough water to cover by about 1 inch.
-(I use a large pasta pot which already has a basket.
+- Place the jars in the pot filled with the rack and add enough water to cover by about 1 inch.
+(I use a large pasta pot that already has a basket.
 Bring water to a boil and process the jars for 10 minutes.
 Turn off the heat and leave the jars in the water for a few minutes.
 Remove the jars from the water and let cool completely, undisturbed, on a wire rack or a kitchen towel for 24 hours.
 The “ping” that you hear is the sound of the lid sealing to the jar.
 Some set the jars upside down to seal while cooling.
-If the jar did not seal properly, and you should refrigerate it and use it within 3 weeks.
+If the jar does not seal properly, you should refrigerate it and use it within 3 weeks.
 Label the jars with the contents and date.
 Store the jars in a location that is moderately cool and fairly dark.

 Community Services Librarian